deepaksood619/deepaksood619.github.io/docs/technologies/elasticsearch/getting-started.md

 ## Java API

-If you are usingJava, Elasticsearch comes with two built-in clients that you can use in your code:
+If you are using Java, Elasticsearch comes with two built-in clients that you can use in your code:

-1. **Node client**
+#### Node client

 The node clientjoins a local cluster as anon data node.
 In other words, it doesn't hold any data itself, but it knows what data lives on which node in the cluster, and can forward requests directly to the correct node.

-2. **Transport client**
+#### Transport client

 The lighter-weighttransport client can be used to send requests to a remote cluster.
 It doesn't join the cluster itself, but simply forwards requests to a node in the cluster.